-An unauthorized disclosure of information which relates to a protected person can have significant consequences.
-USCIS employees must maintain confidentiality in these cases.
-Victims of domestic violence, victims of trafficking, and victims of crimes can be put at risk, as can their family members, if information is provided to a person who is not authorized.
+An unauthorized disclosure of information which relates to a protected alien can have significant consequences.
+USCIS personnel must maintain confidentiality in these cases.
+Victims of domestic violence, victims of trafficking, and victims of crimes can be put at risk, as can victims' family members, if information is provided to an unauthorized person or entity.

-Anyone who willfully uses, publishes, or permits any information pertaining to such victims to be disclosed in violation of the above-referenced confidentiality provisions may face disciplinary action and be subject to a civil penalty of up to \$5,000 for each violation.
+USCIS personnel who willfully use, publish, or permit any information pertaining to such victims to be disclosed in violation of the above-referenced confidentiality provisions may face disciplinary action and be subject to a civil penalty of up to \$5,000 for each violation.[19]